cloudControl/documentation/Guides/NodeJS/HelloWorld.md

-# Deploying a Node.js application
+# Deploying a Node.js Application

 ## Introduction
 [Node.js] is a platform built on Chrome's JavaScript runtime for building fast and scalable network applications.
 Its event-driven, non-blocking I/O model makes it a lightweight and efficient framework for building data-intensive real-time cloud apps.